slrbl/Intrusion-and-anomaly-detection-with-machine-learning/README.md

 <span style="color:red">The unsupervised Webhawk is now available as independent projet.
 Check it out at https://github.com/slrbl/unsupervised-learning-attack-detection-webhawk-catch.</span>

+<span style="color:red">The unsupervised Webhawk is now available as independent projet.
+Check it out at</span>

 Machine Learning based web attacks detection.

 <p align="center">